 The practical stuff: We’re out, three short van trips to a new friends’ house, a spare room, barn space to store our lives while we land and get our heads around what the heck just happened and what happens next.
 I don’t know where my clean clothes are, but I know that I’m safe, and I haven’t slept so well in months.
 There’s peace, perspective, love.
 There’s no phone signal, internet is sketchy, I feel isolated, but safe, held.
 There’s freedom.
 Space to breathe.

 So what the heck did just happen?
 By all accounts, something that has happened over and over.
 As we have gradually come to realise, Em and I were the latest in a long line of folks who were sold the idea of creating a home in that magical-seeming place…yet within months of arriving, found that the vision crumbled to dust, that the promises were hollow, that masks were worn and heavy, heavy issues hidden.
-One by one, stories have emerged, of others much like us who were invited in, who tried and eventually were driven away by the the anger, the tantrums, the violence, the impossibility of working with the owner.
+One by one, stories have emerged, of others much like us who were invited in, who tried and eventually were driven away by the the anger, the tantrums, the violence, the gaslighting, the impossibility of working with the owner.

 Of course, I heard these stories from the other side, from her side, stories of the terrible people who had come and taken advantage, made the most shocking mistakes, behaved in all kinds of terrible ways.
 I went along with those stories, shook my head in disbelief, vowed that Em and I were different, felt the weight of inheriting such a sad legacy.

 I drew the Ace of Swords this morning.